School Direct Teacher Training

 - A GCSE grade C or above in English and mathematics.

 - Additionally, a GCSE grade C or above in a science if you are applying to teach primary or key stage 2/3 (ages 7–14).

 ‘Equivalent’ qualifications will not be accepted – the applicant must have a degree.
 If the degree was taken in another country applicants would need to go to the National Academic Recognition Centre (NARIC) website to find out if qualifications are of an equivalent level to UK GCSEs, A levels and an undergraduate degree.

 Applicants need to have a strong knowledge of the subject they wish to teach.

 Professional Skills Tests

 Applicants will need to take the government Professional Skills Tests in Literacy and Numeracy before starting a teacher training course.
-You must go to a specific test centre to take these on-line tests which can be taken a maximum of 3 times - the first attempt is free.
+You must go to a specific test centre to take these on-line tests which can now be taken an unlimited number of times.
+The first three attempts are free.

 We would strongly recommend that applicants take these tests as soon as possible after making an application, as booking backlogs start to occur from about March onwards.
 You must be able to provide evidence of an application in the UCAS system when you go to the test centre.